"A perfect, breathless run of pop genius. 'Drop Out is the lost classic of its era.'

 The warmth continues throughout the album, even for the track with the title Freeze Out.
 The guitars are turned up nice and loud in the mix.
 Stunning.

 At just over 5-minutes long, Circles is double the length of some of the other pop gems on Drop Out.
-A length intro highlights a band with confidence in their sound and groove.
+A lengthy intro highlights a band with confidence in their sound and groove.

 When I Wake Tomorrow is vibrant guitar pop.
 I love the sound of the guitars on this record.
 I just think that the band are having fun playing this music.
 So good.